juanprada-dk/juanprada-dk/README.md

 - 👋 Hi, I’m @juanprada-dk (Juan Prada)
-- 👀 Software Expert at s|ngular / Decathllon
+- 👀 Software Expert at s|ngular
 - 🌱
 - 💞️
-- 📫 juan.prada@sngular.com | juan.blanco.partner@decathlon.com
+- 📫 juan.prada@sngular.com

 <!---
 juanprada-dk/juanprada-dk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.